i-amit88/ScaleSafe/README.md

     <img src="frontend/public/assets/images/fileshare-logo-dark.svg" alt="Fileshare logo" width="40%" style="padding-bottom:65px; align: center"/>
 </p>

-Fileshare is a cloud storage application like Google Drive or Dropbox.
+ScaleSafe is a cloud storage application like Google Drive or Dropbox.
 Users can upload their files to a cloud server on one machine and then download them on another.

 ---